JulienGrosth0r/JulienGrosth0r/README.md

 - **Spanish** (fluent)

 ## 🛠️ Projects
-I'll be adding my coding projects soon!
+I'll be adding more of my coding projects soon!
 Stay tuned as I work on exciting personal and collaborative projects in web development, backend services, and more! 🤓

 ## 🎸 Hobbies & Interests
 - Trekking & Hiking 🏞️